Drone3D-Team/Drone3D/README.md

 This page contains all the tools needed to create a mission:
 * You can select the area for which you want to create a 3D model by adding three points on the map (click on the map to add a point).
 * Choose your flight altitude with the vertical bar on the left.
 (Be sure to be above any obstacle !)
-* Select you strategy on the right with the top button.
+* Select your strategy on the right with the top button.
 Either single or double path strategy are implemented.
 * Preview the path your drone will take.
 (To have exact path be sure the be already connected to your drone, default settings will be use otherwise.)
 * Hide / show the path once you have generated it with the previous button.
 * Delete the area and start again in case you changed your mind.